-- Providing informational services and resources to meet the requirements of the educational programs of Oakland City University. - Providing a setting conducive for academic excellence, technical preparation, and life-long learning. - Aiding in the promotion of Christian ethical and moral values in the conducting of academic research. - Striving to become a leader in preparing students and the learning community for success in their endeavors to live and work in the 21st century productively; spiritually, intellectually, and morally.
+- Providing informational services and resources to meet the requirements of the educational programs of Oakland City University. - Providing a setting conducive for academic excellence, technical preparation, and life-long learning. - Aiding in the promotion of Christian ethical and moral values in the conducting of academic research.

+• Striving to become a leader in preparing students and the learning community for success in their endeavors to live and work in the 21st century productively; spiritually, intellectually, and morally.

-The Barger-Richardson library currently has physical holdings of over 84,400 items and a collection of approximately 18,000 eBooks.
+The Barger-Richardson library currently has physical holdings of over 94,765 items, a collection of approximately 252,472 eBooks, and 124,707 eJournals.
 In addition, through the affiliation with organizations/programs such as Academic Libraries of Indiana (ALI), Academic Christian Librarians (ACL), Christian Librarian Consortium (CLC), Midwest Collaborative for Library Services (MCLS), and Interlibrary Loan services, OCU's students have access to research materials throughout Indiana.
-OCU's library also participates in and operates through WMS, (World Management System) which offers access to items from libraries around the world and 50,255 (and growing) online articles.
+OCU's library also participates in and operates through WMS, (World Management System) which offers access to items from libraries around the world, including online articles.